Developer Guide

 Afterwards you can start the GUI:

-vast analysis postprocess
+vast results postprocess

 # or, to force postprocessing even if results are unchanged: